 Do you wish you could compost but don’t think you have the time?
 You have to check out these quick composting tips!

-You might think I’m crazy but I have found a way that works just as good – if not better – than a compost that takes several months.
+You might think I’m crazy but I have found a composting process that works just as good – if not better – than a compost that takes several months.
 These quick composting tips are just what you need.

 The truth is that we are all busy.
 You’re busy.
 I’m busy.
-We want to enjoy life and this rural life allows us to do a large variety of tasks to make our lives better, which is great!
+We want to enjoy life and this life allows us to do a large variety of tasks to make our lives better with the right balance, which is great!

 The problem is that all of these things take time and we only have so much of it.
 So, this is a procedure you can use to make your composting save you time.
 Time that you can use for another task, project or even just resting or taking a break.
 How cool is that?